 For families who prefer hotel stays, the Embassy Suites right along the riverfront may be a great option.
 It’s in a convenient location and offers suites and a full hot breakfast every day.
 Check prices for your dates here.

-If you’d rather stay outside the city to get a more resort-like feel, stay at the Hyatt Regency Lost Pines for the ultimate Texas family vacation.
+If you’d rather stay outside the city for a few days to get a more resort-like feel, stay at the Hyatt Regency Lost Pines for the ultimate Texas family vacation.
 It’s about 30 minutes from downtown, so it’s a better choice for those who want to spend lots of time out in the country.
+You can read our full Hyatt Regency Lost Pines review for more information.

 This hotel offers activities for kids all day long, a kids club so you can escape to the on-site spa, and an outdoor pool and lazy river!
-Plus, you’ll get to meet the alpacas, and even sit on a longhorn.
+Plus, you’ll get to meet the alpacas.
 A stay at the Hyatt Regency Lost Pines is the highlight of plenty of family vacations in Texas – it’s often considered one of the best family resorts in Texas.
+I recommend tacking this on after you’ve done your Austin city time.

 Use the interactive map to find vacation rentals and hotels in Austin, Texas